Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 2. When the School Chime Rings, “Dolphin School” Begins

 During “P.E.
 Class,” you watch trainers exercise with the dolphins while they explain how they monitor the animals’ health.
-You can also observe feeding during “Lunch Time,” and be sure to see the “Daily Lesson” held at 2:50 p.m.
+“Lunch Time,” where you can watch the dolphins being fed, is another crowd‑pleaser.

 Spin and turn—the dolphin exercises joyfully with its trainer.